apptainer/singularity-userdocs/signNverify.rst

        - F: Fingerprint
        - L: Key length

-If you chose not to push your key to the keystore during the ``newpair`` process, but later wish to, you can push it to a keystore configured using ``singularity remote`` like so:
+If you chose not to push your key to the keystore during the ``newpair`` process, but later wish to, you can push it to a keystore configured using ``apptainer remote`` like so:

 .. code-block:: none

-    $ singularity key push E5F780B2C22F59DF748524B435C3844412EE233B
+    $ apptainer key push E5F780B2C22F59DF748524B435C3844412EE233B

     public key `E5F780B2C22F59DF748524B435C3844412EE233B` pushed to server successfully